symphonyoss/symphony-java-client/README.md

 * SymMessage.setMessageText(..) will automatically escapeXml
 * Added new methods in MessageService to send message by SymUser and SymStream (Convenience)
 * SymphonyClient instances default to V4 API
+* ConnectionsClient now supports removal of connections.
+* SymphonyClient has new internal name identifier for Thread handling bound to email address.
 * Added a convenience class SymphonyApis accessible through SymphonyClient supporting retrieval of all language binding APIs (Not recommended for use)
 * SymMessage no longer has option to set Format as everything is PresentationML based moving forward.
 Use SymMessage.setMessageText(TEXT) if you want to set simple text value.
 * SymMessage will default setting text message to PresentationML